 The US Department of Defense (DoD) works with over 100,000 companies and their subcontractors that are part of the Defense Industrial Base (DIB) sector.
 This sector “enables research and development, as well as design, production, delivery, and maintenance of military weapons systems, subsystems, and components or parts, to meet US military requirements.”
 Given the amount of money and highly sensitive information that this sector receives from the DoD, it is not surprising that DIB companies are targeted by cyberattacks.

 In response to such cyberattacks, the DoD required the DIB sector to comply with Cybersecurity Maturity Model Certification (CMMC) requirements.
-The first version of the CMMC framework (CMMC 1.0) had 17 domains that outlined specific requirements DIB companies must meet, and one of those was the Awareness and Training (AT) domain.
+The newest version of the CMMC framework (CMMC 2.0) had 14 domains that outlined specific requirements DIB companies must meet, and one of those was the Awareness and Training (AT) domain.

 What is the CMMC Awareness and Training domain?